 Additional Camp Programs

-5 Days a week, we offer 6 program hours a day of general camp activities and riding programs.
+During week days we offer 6 program hours a day of general camp activities and riding programs.
 One day a week, usually Saturday, is a bit different.
 The riding program offers trail rides and practice riding in place of the instructional classes.
 General camp activities are held in the morning only.

 The afternoon, after rest hour is held for an all camp activity.
 This is a similar to an evening program, but more in-depth, as the game will last for several hours rather than an hour.
 The Program usually follows a theme and takes a large amount of preparation by the Cedar Lodge staff.
 Examples of programs are: Water carnival, Frontier days, Gold rush, Pterodactyl hunt, The Murder Mystery, Survivor, Relays, Forth Of July Celebration, Team Building Etc. Campers are put in groups of varying abilities and ages and team work, good times and cooperation are stressed at all times.
 It is not important to us who wins or loses, as much as it is that the campers, that sometimes may not get a chance to interact day to day, because of differing interests, get to work and interact with other campers.
 We believe this is important to keeping Cedar Lodge as a big family-type atmosphere.
 The games are geared so that all campers will have a chance to shine with their varying skills.
 The games can be a little crazy and a lot of creative, but mostly, they are fun!!!!